vinomanick/ember-event-scheduler/tests/dummy/app/templates/docs/components/toolbar.md

 ```

 ### View
-- The view dropdown lists all the views provided in the calendar options hash and performs the following steps on change,
+- The view dropdown lists all the views provided in the calendar options hash and triggers the onViewChange action with the selected view.
-#### 1. Change the calendar to the respective view
-#### 2. Clears the scheduler's events and resources
-#### 3. Set the calendar to loading state and trigger onCalendarRefresh hook with the newly selected view.

 ```javascript
 const options = {